 Pregnancies are very common in affairs.
 The passion of an affair makes birth control less effective, and it's often never even used.
-And birth control is not all that effective even when it is used.
 I know of a couple that faithfully used two forms of birth control whenever they made love, and yet had five unplanned children.
 It was a testament to how passionate their lovemaking was.

 Most women who become pregnant from an affair have an abortion as soon as the pregnancy is discovered.
 But there are many who simply cannot let their child die that way.
 For these, they are faced with very difficult choices.

 This column will consider the choices these women face, and what I recommend.
 Their husbands also have hard choices to make, and my advice is for them as well.

 Every person who has e-mailed me letters describing this problem has asked me not to post their letters because they regard the information as being too sensitive to risk disclosure.
 So I have decided to create two letters from my experience with this problem -- one from a woman who gave birth to a lover's child, and one from her husband.
 They are both entirely fictional.
 But they are good representations of the letters I receive.